bethanc/hello-world/README.md

 # hello-world
-First repository created with hep of hello-world guide on github
+First repository created with help of hello-world guide on github

 Added a change, this is the commitment message to show what I have done.